island-is/island.is/libs/judicial-system/audit-trail/README.md

 ### Steps to Execute Unit Tests

 1. Open your terminal.
+2. Navigate to the root directory of the project if you are not already there.
-2. Execute the following command to run the tests:
+3. Execute the following command to run the tests:

    ```sh
    nx test judicial-system-audit-trail
    ```

-This command utilizes the Jest test runner to execute all tests associated with the `judicial-system-audit-trail` library, providing feedback and results for any failed tests or detected issues.
+This command utilizes Jest to run all unit tests associated with the `judicial-system-audit-trail` library, offering feedback and results for any failed tests or detected issues.
 ```